EvensunConsulting/HHS_HCC_SQL/README.md

 ##### Enrollment
 You must populate all fields in this table other than the EPAI field, paid through date field, EDGE_MemberID field, user defined fields, and the ZIP, Race, Ethnicity, Subsidy, and ICHRA/QSEHRA indicators.
 These fields are not currently used in the model but can be used for your convenience in comparing these results to data in your EDGE server or for aggregating / analyzing data.
 Note the following:
-- As noted above in the limitations section of this document, if an enrollment span crosses plan years, you must split it into two separate plan years.
+- If an enrollment span crosses plan years, you must split it into two separate plan years.
 This should only affect small group membership.
 - The premium, subscriber number and subscriber flag can be populated with placeholder values if you are not using them as they do not currently affect the model.
 - Populate the full 16-digit HIOS ID (including CSR Variant) in the HIOS_ID field.
 If unknown, populate with a dummy value ending in 00.
 This will result in no CSR induced demand adjustment being applied to eligibility records.
 - Metal levels should be populated with one of the following values: Bronze, Silver, Gold, Platinum, or Catastrophic.